flowers

 Ground cinnamon and cinnamon sticks come from the same source, so their nutritional profiles are very similar.
 The main difference comes down to how you use them.

-Ground cinnamon is easier to measure, which makes portion control more straightforward.
+Ground cinnamon is easier to measure, making portion control easier.
 A teaspoon of ground cinnamon contains around 6 calories, making it simple to track.

-Cinnamon sticks are harder to measure precisely since they are typically used to infuse flavor into drinks or dishes and then removed.
+Cinnamon sticks are harder to measure precisely because they are typically used to infuse flavor into drinks or dishes, which are then removed.

 This means you end up consuming far fewer calories from a stick than from ground cinnamon added directly to food.